mermaidpurse/wrapsher/docs/amber-comparison.md

 with a robust parser/compiler implementation that focuses on producing interpretable bash code that resembles the input language.

-I believe Wrapsher has somewhat different goals, so I did a cursory comparison of some language features, and some commentary on why Wrapsher is different.
+In the end, Wrapsher has different goals, so I did a cursory comparison of some language features, and some commentary on why Wrapsher is different.
 Note that as of this writing (while Wrapsher is not even version `0.1.0`), some of Wrapsher's features are pending, and so indicated.

 | Feature | [Amber 0.4.0](https://docs.amber-lang.com/0.4.0-alpha) | Wrapsher 0.1.0 | Comment |
 | :------ | :----------------------------------------------------- | :------------- | :------ |